learn-co-curriculum/precollege-summer-advanced-software-engineering-track/day-02/lectures/fwitter_forms/README.md

 ##Objective
 ***Incorporate forms into a Sinatra application in order to create and post new tweets.***

-##SWABTS

-+ FORMS - Explain how data is passed between webpages via URL params
-+ FORMS - Build HTML form with form tags, input tags and submit button
-+ FORMS - Understand the importance of form tags and the submit button
-+ FORMS - Understand how type and name in the input tag work
-+ FORMS - Set up a form with a POST method and action (connecting to route)
-+ FORMS - Understand why we use the POST method in forms (as opposed to GETS)
-+ CONTROLLERS - Set up a controller with the appropriate actions to process info from a form

 ### Motivation / Why Should You Care?
 How does Twitter post your tweets?
 How does facebook upload your photos?
 How does tumblr air your most secret guilty pleasures?
 All of these web applications take in information from a user, mutate that information, and then display it back.
+The concept of input-output drives every app in existence.
 We’re going to teach you guys how to do this with forms.

 ### Lesson Plan